-The credit profile of the Government of Faroe Islands (the Faroe Islands, Aa2 stable) reflects the fiscal autonomy, resulting in a high level of financial flexibility, combined with a track record of prudent budgeting.
+The credit profile of the Government of Faroe Islands (Faroe Islands, Aa2 stable) reflects the fiscal autonomy, resulting in a high level of financial flexibility, combined with a track record of prudent budgeting.
 The credit profile also takes into account the government's very large liquidity buffer, which mitigates any refinancing risk.
-The deterioration in the global economy following the coronavirus outbreak impacts Faroe Islands' economy significantly this year, with an expected decline of around 5%.
-Following significant financial surpluses over the last four years, we expect deficits in 2020 and 2021 due to the economic impact from the pandemic.
-Debt metrics will go up to a higher level but may start declining from 2021.
-We also take into account a strong likelihood of the government of Government of Denmark (Aaa stable) providing support if the Faroe Islands were to face acute liquidity stress.
+Following significant financial surpluses over the last four years, a financing deficit was posted in 2020, which should continue in 2021 due to the economic impact from the pandemic.
+Debt metrics have deteriorated in 2020 but we expect these will return to a declining trend over the next two years.
+We also take into account a strong likelihood that the Government of Denmark (Aaa stable) will provide support if the Faroe Islands were to face acute liquidity stress.